martinothamar/building-x-in-y/monte-carlo-sim/README.md

 ## Results

-I have implemented the simulation part of the system (no extraction of markets).
+I have implemented the simulation part of the system, and extraction of market probabilities for two markets - Winner and Top4.
 The resulting solution is written in Rust in the [`rust`-folder](/monte-carlo-sim/rust/).
 Benchmarks and perf counter stats are reported below.
-The generated code is pretty good, and largely utilizes zmm-registers (which are the 512bit wide ones that can contain 8 lanes of 64bit numbers).
+The generated code is pretty good, and largely utilizes zmm-registers (which are the 512bit wide ones that can contain 8 lanes of 64bit numbers) in the the hot loop.
-Pretty good in that I personally (with my current knowledge of these topics) won't be able to progress farther without [analyzing latency and reciprocal throughput](https://www.agner.org/optimize/instruction_tables.pdf) of the instructions themselves and trying to find other sets of instructions that accomplish the same but in higher throughput, lower latency or both.
 Use `make dasm` to inspect the generated code.

 As part of getting here, I built [simd-rand](https://github.com/martinothamar/simd-rand), a Rust library containing vectorized implementations of (already) fast PRNGs.
 I found Xoshiro256+ to be the fastest generator with good enough statistical properties (I think) for my usecase.
 As soon as the RNG data was vectorized, I started vectorizing the whole simulation.
 In the end the solution simulates 4 matches at the same time.
-The "goals scored"-vector looks liks this: `[home1, away1, ..., home4, away4]`.
-The inner loop looks fairly tight.
 Vectorizaion is great on many levels.
-There is the efficient parallelization, but there is also the amortization of branches (the innermost branch is executed once per 8 goal simulations instead of 1 goal simulation so to speak), which noticably impacts branch misprediction % reported from `perf stat`.
+There is the efficient parallelization, but there is also the amortization (and elimination) of branches (the innermost branch is executed once per 8 goal simulations instead of 1 goal simulation so to speak), which noticably impacts branch misprediction % reported from `perf stat`.

 ### Benchmark